yulisun/SRF/README.md

 # SRF
 MATLAB Code for Structural Regression Fusion for Heterogeneous Change Detection.
-It will be made released after the paper is accepted.
+It will be released after the paper is accepted.